creativewave/use-definition/src/definition/README.md

 # Implementation of `useDefinition`

-**Why using both a reference and state to store the current index and the current status (is it running or not?) of the animation?**
+**Why using state and references to store the current index and status (is it running or not?) of the animation?**
-**Why mutating the index reference immediately after animation starts, instead of waiting for its end, like for the update of its corresponding state value?**
+**Why updating the reference of the current index immediately after animation starts, instead of waiting for its end like for its corresponding state value?**

-Both questions are relative to the scope and closure of two functions: `animateTo`, and the cleanup function returned in `useEffect()`.
+Both questions are related to the scope (closure) of two functions: `animateTo`, which is returned to the component, and the cleanup function, returned in `useEffect()`.

-Using a reference of the current status of the animation is required to cancel an animation before the component unmounts.
-An unmount callback isn't meant to make a state update, eg. dispatching a `CANCEL` action to cancel a reference of the animation.
-React will not execute a reducer and executing `useState` will throw an Error.

-Using a reference of the current index is required for chained animations, eg.:
+Using a reference for the current index is required to chain animations, eg.:

 ```js
     animateTo('next').chain(() => animateTo('next'))
 ```

-The scope of `animateTo` closes over the values before the animation starts, even the second call.
-But this second animation needs access to the current definition, not the definition before the previous animation starts.
-And even if the current index state is updated before starting the next animation, `animateTo` will still not have access to this state, as it belongs to a different render frame.
+The scope of `animateTo` closes over values (props, state, etc...) defined before the animation starts, as well as the wrapped `animateTo` which will be executed later.
+But this second execution needs to read the current definition, not the definition before the previous animation starts.
+And it would still not get access to the current definition by updating the state of the current index before starting the next animation, as this state would belong to a different render frame.

-Both state values, the current index and the status of the animation, are meant to be used to define props, eg. a CSS class name.
+Using a reference for the current status of the animation is required to cancel an animation before the component unmounts.
+A cleanup function isn't meant to make a state update when components unmounts (eg. dispatching `CANCEL`): React will not execute a reducer given to `useReducer`, and it will throw an error when using a setter from `useState`.

+Both are conveniently provided as state values in order to react to an update, eg. by defining a CSS classname such as `is-animating` or `style[``path-${current.index}``]`.

 **Why using `useState` to *save* a definition then *write* it as a definition attribute of an SVG `<path>`, instead of using `useRef` and *writing* it directly with `setAttributeNS()`?**